Note: This article is the first entry in a series I am writing for Philly2600.

 In the summer of 2012, I started discussing with my co-workers the feasibility of having us set up a Bitcoin mining operation.
 The whole concept was relatively simple: we were all going to throw money in for a new USB connected ASIC chip and run it off of a computer of our own.
 We did the math to figure out power consumption, our initial investment, mining complexity increase, etc. and the numbers for our break-even point looked pretty good.
 The company were were looking at for our miner was Butterfly Labs, who boasted they could provide a chip with an incredible hash rate at only a few hundred dollars.
 Split between a few people, it didn’t seem like too bad of a deal.
 Then, we started looking into the company.
 They were plagued with manufacturing delays.
 When you couple the time delay with the growing mining complexity, your return takes much longer.
 Couple that with the fact that Butterfly hadn’t delivered anything yet, the whole thing could have been someone’s pie-in-the-sky idea or giant scam.
 We decided to shut down our little plan and save ourselves the aggravation.
 This ended up being a wise decision.
 Butterfly Labs continued to be plagued by delays and people ended up auctioning off their pre-orders.
 There are still not that many Butterfly Labs ASIC chips out in the wild, even now.

+After all this, I still wanted to try my hand at Bitcoin mining.
 I knew that I wasn’t going to make a lot of money, but I thought it would be fun.
 If it made me any money, any at all, that would be something.
 So I got to work doing a little research.